MIRECC / CoE

 The VA/DoD Clinical Practice Guideline (CPG) for Patients at Risk for Suicide uses evidence-based information to guide health care providers in screening, treatment and case management.
 This user-friendly website shares the twenty-two recommendations and accompanying resources in a centralized hub for easy access by mental health professionals.
 Visit our CPG website to learn more and to access our CPG webinars with free CEUs.

-The Rocky Mountain MIRECC model of Therapeutic Risk Management of the Suicidal Patient is a clinically and medicolegally informed model for suicide risk assessment and management.
+The Rocky Mountain MIRECC model of Therapeutic Risk Management with Patients at Risk for Suicide is a clinically and medicolegally informed model for suicide risk assessment and management.
 Our Risk Stratification Table is a helpful tool designed to help providers accurately stratify risk and identify associated risk mitigation strategies.
 To order free copies for your team, visit our online order form .

 Lethal means safety aims to increase the time and distance between someone with suicidal intent and lethal means.
 Lethal means are objects (e.g., medications, firearms, sharp objects) that can be used to engage in Suicidal Self-Directed Violence, including suicide attempts.
 Facilitating lethal means safety is an essential component of effective suicide prevention.
 Visit the Lethal Means Safety website to learn more.